sivizius/newdawnG/README.md

 Do not get confused with the repository *yasic*, it is another language.
 I am looking forward to solve this contradiction soon.

-Just create a file in the *yasic* directory.
+Some examples are provided in the *yasic*-directory.
-Some examples and further documentation are provided there.
+I will provide further documentation about *yasic* in the *include/yasic*-directory.